riptl/cscg-2022/secureboot/README.md

 What's interesting however is that the signature hash is now different: `EF9580875A3CE091`.
 Presumably, only the encryption key is different between test and prod.
-The hash algorithm does not directly access the encryption key (`06ed..06f5`).
+One would expect that the hash algorithm does not directly access the encryption key (`06ed..06f5`).

-It does however index the loader memory in `0600..0700`.
+As it turns out, a crucial part of the block encryption algorithm involves an S-box read from `0600..0700`, which is the program code itself.
+This means that the encryption key is part of the S-box.

-The reconstructed hash function is extended to report which bootloader bytes have been sampled.
+The reconstructed hash function is extended to report which S-box bytes have been sampled.
-The following command returns how often a byte in the bootloader has been read by the block algorithm of the hash function.
+The following command returns how often an S-box index has been read by the block algorithm of the hash function.

 ```shell
 go run crypto.go -sample -bootloader=test_bootloader.bin -target=basic-test.bin